UfukTanriverdi8/HacettepeAI/README.md

 # TO DO
-- [ ] claude response newlines need to be rendered
+- [ ] claude response newlines + markdown needs to be rendered
 - [ ] auto scroll to bottom not working after the typewriter effect
 - [ ] cors allowed origin
-- [ ] title typewriter effect
+- [X] title typewriter effect